yashj411/Fire-Detection-System-using-YOLOv5/README.md

-# Fire Detection System YoloV5
+# Fire Detection System using YoloV5

 A Machine learning project that takes video input from cameras and detects fire in them in real time and with high accuracy.